Note: Always consult with a healthcare provider before making any significant changes to diet or type 1 diabetes management.

 That said, here are food items that a person living with type 1 diabetes should be more mindful of, as they’ll have a higher impact on blood sugar levels.
 When a person collaborates with their healthcare team, they can develop a great sense of what works specifically for them.

-Added Sugars (can be used for treating low blood sugar rather than everyday snacks/consumption)
+Can be used for treating low blood sugar rather than everyday snacks / consumption

 - Some yogurts

 - White bread